klmnden/azure-docs.tr-tr/articles/virtual-machines/windows/convert-disk-storage.md

 $storageType = 'Premium_LRS'

 # Premium capable size
-# Required only if converting storage from standard to premium
+# Required only if converting storage from Standard to Premium
 $size = 'Standard_DS2_v2'

 # Stop and deallocate the VM before changing the size